zoisite-rb/zoisite-rb/tools/rail_inspector/test/fixtures/active_record_238432d.md

 *   Fix incorrect argument in PostgreSQL structure dump tasks.

-    Updating the `--no-comment` argument added in Rails 7 to the correct `--no-comments` argument.
+    Updating the `--no-comment` argument added in Zoisite 7 to the correct `--no-comments` argument.

     *Alex Dent*